-The Government takes its guidance from Public Health England (PHE), the agency tasked with protecting our health and wellbeing.
-Anyone concerned about the safety of 5G is recommended to read this guidance.
-PHE endorses the international guidelines for limiting exposure to radio waves, published by the International Commission for Non-Ionising Radiation Protection (ICNIRP).
+The Government takes its guidance from the UK Health Security Agency (HSA), the body tasked with protecting our health and wellbeing.
+Anyone concerned about the safety of 5G is encouraged to read this guidance.
+HSA endorses the international guidelines for limiting exposure to radio waves, published by the International Commission for Non-Ionising Radiation Protection (ICNIRP).
 ICNIRP is formally recognised by the World Health Organization (WHO).

 “It is possible that there may be a small increase in overall exposure to radio waves when 5G is added to an existing network or in a new area.
 However, the overall exposure is expected to remain low relative to guidelines and, as such, there should be no consequences for public health.”

 In May 2020, the Department for Digital, Culture, Media & Sport (DCMS) produced guidance stating: